Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Care Level Moderate

-Very few dogs are as cute as the Coton De Tulear.
-As the name suggests, their coat is white and soft as cotton, making them a great lapdog.
-Even though this breed certainly is a lot of fun and can get into a bit of mischief, they don’t bark very much, making them a great option for homes looking for a quiet companion.
+Few dogs are as cute as the Coton De Tulear.
+As their name suggests, their coat is white and soft as cotton, making them a great lapdog.
+This breed is fun to hang out with, even though they can get into a bit of mischief.
+They also don’t bark much, making them a great option for people looking for a quiet companion.

 17. Mastiff